meshcalero/rmdl/doc/resource-model-definition.md

 RMDL uses Markdown as underlying syntax.
 On top of plain Markdown RMDL comes with a predefined semantic for specific Markdown heading types that start the specification of a specific model element:

 * heading 1 (reserved)
-* heading 2 specifies packages
+* heading 2 specifies modules
 * heading 3 specifies types
 * heading 4 specifies type elements
 * heading 5 specifies parameters or dependencies

-As properties are predefined, there is no need to introduce new properties.
+As properties are predefined, there is no need to introduce new properties within a RMDL specification.

 For each of the headings a special syntax in defined that allows to give a structured specification of the relationships between the various elements of a model specification: